maribaklanova/Singapore-rental-analysis/README.md

 ## Project Overview

 There is a lack of projects analyzing the private property rental market in Singapore.
 This project aims to contribute to filling this gap.
 This project aims to analyze reliable rental data to understand the Singapore rental market and support further decisions on our residential rent with evidence-based insights.
-I’ll analyze data to investigate rental rates depending on the date, location, and property characteristics using Python with relevant libraries s.a. pandas, NumPy, GeoPandas, matplotlib, seaborn, folium, SciPy, etc. What I learn will then guide us in the choice of neighborhood and type of housing.
+I’ll analyze data to investigate rental rates depending on the date, location, and property characteristics using Python with relevant libraries s.a. pandas, NumPy, GeoPandas, matplotlib, seaborn, folium, SciPy, etc.
+What I learn will then guide us in the choice of neighborhood and housing options.
 This project will provide me with empirical evidence on suitable Singapore areas and patterns/trends of the rental market which allow us to narrow the search range, reduce non-productive efforts and stress levels, and simplify the adjustment process when relocating to Singapore.

 ## Data Sources

 In Singapore, all the private rental contracts are registered with the Inland Revenue Authority of Singapore, and the Urban Redevelopment Authority collects the data on them.
 For this project, I will be using the data on private residential properties with rental contracts from Jan-2022 through Dec-2023 obtained with the [API service of Urban Redevelopment Authority](https://www.ura.gov.sg/maps/api/#private-residential-properties-rental-contract), complementing it with the data related to locations obtained with [OneMap API of Singapore Land Authority](https://www.onemap.gov.sg/apidocs/) and from [geojson file on Planning Area Boundary](https://beta.data.gov.sg/datasets/d_4765db0e87b9c86336792efe8a1f7a66/view).